 Make Ralph ready to throw the ball with the chosen initial velocity

 When the simulation is set to slow motion, the fictitious forces are displayed

 Scrollbars "Speed" and "Direction":

 Choose the initial velocity of the ball when it is thrown

 Button "Throw ball":

 Ralph will throw the ball with the chosen initial velocity

 Select the length of the trace of the ball's trajectory

 Select the loss when the ball bounces off a wall.
 The loss is due to the plasticity of the ball, which means that when the ball bounces off a wall, some of the transverse momentum of the ball may be lost.
 (The difference is transferred to the wall.)
 When the loss is set to 100%, the ball is completely plastic, and will stop dead at the first bounce.
 When the loss is set to 'no loss', the ball is completely elastic, and will keep bouncing forever.

-You can run the simulation either as an Applet or as an Applications, se how here
+You can run the simulation as an Application, se how here